-Using Windows messenger service with IBM i NetServer

-IBM i NetServer can automatically send informational messages to users in some situations.
+"Using Windows messenger service with IBM i NetServer" on page 31 IBM i NetServer can automatically send informational messages to users in some situations.

 Code license and disclaimer information

 IBM grants you a nonexclusive copyright license to use all programming code examples from which you can generate similar function tailored to your own specific needs.